Braeden6/sudokuSolver/README.md

 ## Instructions
-To run this you need to download: [9 Million Sudoku Puzzles](https://www.kaggle.com/datasets/rohanrao/sudoku/code?sort=votes) Add data folder to the root of the repo and put the downloaded csv in there.
+To run this you need to download: [9 Million Sudoku Puzzles](https://www.kaggle.com/datasets/rohanrao/sudoku?sort=votes) Add data folder to the root of the repo and put the downloaded csv in there.

+## Testing

+coverage run -m sudokuSolverTest

+coverage html (or) coverage report